15 beliefs that are holding you back from letting go of resentment and hurt

 You’ve probably been hurt by someone in the past.

-Maybe it was recent or a long time ago.
+Maybe it was recently or a long time ago.

-Maybe it was a slight injury or a heavy offense.
+Maybe it was a slight injury or a heavy offence.

 Have you been able to forgive that person?

 Maybe you’re still holding resentment or anger towards that person.